peter/learning/computer-science/courses/nand2tetris/README.md

 "if for some reason you decide that the ALU will not include multiplication or division, presumably at a later point when you build your software layer you will deal, you will complete this functionality with software."

+least significant bits (LSB)

+First,
+we add the two right-most digits, also called the least significant bits (LSB) of the two binary numbers.
+Next, we add the resulting carry bit (which is either 0 or 1) to the sum of the next pair of bits up the significance ladder.
+We continue the process until the two most significant bits (MSB) are added.
+If the last bit-wise addition generates a carry of 1, we can report overflow; otherwise, the addition completes successfully:

+The ALU is the centerpiece chip that executes all the arithmetic and logical operations performed by the computer.

+A particularly attractive feature of this representation is that addition of any two signed numbers in 2’s complement is exactly the same as addition of positive numbers.

+The codes of all positive numbers begin with a 0.
+The codes of all negative numbers begin with a 1
+The system can code a total of 2n signed numbers, of which the maximal and minimal numbers are 2n1  1 and 2n1, respectively

 the Hack ALU

 the ALU has two 16-bit data inputs which we call x and y.
 It outputs a single 16-bit output which we call out, which function to compute is determined by six control bits that have strange names like zx and nx and so on